Achieve high bandwidth performance with NFS enhancements from VAST Data

 Enter VAST Data

 We figured throwing out the baby with the bath water made no sense.
-Why not leverage the simplicity, solid install base, and standards-based implementation of NFS and improve the performance and availability to get the best of both worlds.The complexities of parallel file systems simply aren’t worth the hassle when NFS can be equally performant.This article examines the different methods of accessing data from a using NFS3 that help you deliver high bandwidth performance, which are game-changing especially in your GPU accelerated environments.
+Why not leverage the simplicity, solid install base, and standards-based implementation of NFS and improve the performance and availability to get the best of both worlds.The complexities of parallel file systems simply aren’t worth the hassle when NFS can be equally performant.This article examines the different methods of accessing data from a VAST ClusterA VAST Cluster is the set of VAST Servers and VAST Enclosures that make up a single management domain and namespace. using NFS3 that help you deliver high bandwidth performance, which are game-changing especially in your GPU accelerated environments.

 VAST Data supports 4 different modes of NFS, and the same client can use any combination of these at the same time for different mount points.
 They differ in the underlying transport protocol (TCP vs RDMA) and the introduction of new features in the upstream Linux kernel for NFS around multiple TCP connections between the client and storage system.